Hebrews

 Yes, the unbeliever needs to fear God, "For our God is a consuming fire."

-He is a consuming fire by His very nature;
+He is a consuming fire by His very nature.
+His holiness

-for the Christian that will ultimately result in absolute conformity to
+Christian, that will ultimately result in absolute conformity to Christ when we

 "Now if any